NorhanMerghanyy/-Network-Intrusion-Detection/README.md

 # -Network-Intrusion-Detection

-Kaggle competition for building a machine learning model that detect network intrusions by training it with a dataset.
+Kaggle competition for building a machine learning model that detects malicious traffic on a network by training it with a dataset.

   -First loading the needed libraries.